brendan-myers/eks-workshop/content/beginner/140_assigning_pods/affinity_usecases.md

 draft: false
 ---

-More Practical Use-cases
 AntiAffinity can be even more useful when they are used with higher level collections such as ReplicaSets, StatefulSets, Deployments, etc. One can easily configure that a set of workloads should be co-located in the same defined topology, eg., the same node.

 ### Always co-located in the same node

-In a three node cluster, a web application has in-memory cache such as redis.
+In a three node cluster, a web application has in-memory cache such as Redis.
 We want the web-servers to be co-located with the cache as much as possible.

-Here is the yaml snippet of a simple redis deployment with three replicas and selector label app=store.
+Here is the yaml snippet of a simple Redis deployment with three replicas and selector label `app=store`.
 The deployment has PodAntiAffinity configured to ensure the scheduler does not co-locate replicas on a single node.

 ```bash
 cat <<EoF > ~/environment/redis-with-node-affinity.yaml